Jump to Way of St. Francis Stages

 This path is only about 170 meters in length and drops you out between two buildings of a farm!

-Once you pass the farm, turning right onto the pavement, you pass an almost hidden fountain on a curve on your right.
+Once you pass the farm, turning right onto the pavement, you pass an almost hidden water fountain on a curve on your right.
 This farm road, shown below, though paved, is only a few meters long, taking you to a left turn onto the main road, the Via San Vincenzo.

 Farm Road, Pietralunga in DistanceFarm Road, Pietralunga in Distance